 The LRS full form is Liberalised Remittance Scheme.
 The Liberalised Remittance Scheme by the RBI allows resident Indians to remit up to USD 250,000 annually abroad for education, travel, healthcare, gifts, and investments.
-Budget 2025 revised the LRS scheme with a higher TCS-free threshold of Rs.
-10 lakh, making global financial transactions easier.
+Budget 2025 revised the LRS scheme with a higher TCS-free threshold, making global financial transactions easier.

 Key Highlights: